 Numerous people, by way of email, have asked my opinion of the book, Once Saved, Always Saved? authored by David Pawson.
 Let me begin by saying that David Pawson made some valid points against eternal security.
-On the other hand, the various errors sprinkled throughout 'Once Saved Always Saved?' convey the message that Calvinism is not that bad; that we are forgiven at water baptism; that one can be sexually immoral like the unnamed man in 1 Cor.
-5:1-5 and have salvation; etc. This last point alone places his book on a par with books endorsing once saved always saved by promoting a license for immorality making it dangerous.
+On the other hand, the various doctrinal errors sprinkled throughout 'Once Saved Always Saved?' convey the message that Calvinism is not that bad; that we are forgiven at water baptism; that one can be sexually immoral like the unnamed man in 1 Cor.
+5:1-5 and have salvation; etc. This last point alone places this book by David Pawson on a par with books endorsing once saved always saved by promoting a license for immorality and making it dangerous.
 Here are the details:

 A Detailed Analysis of the Book, Once Saved Always Saved by David Pawson